grantspassoregon/documentation/src/git_workflow.md

 If you are on the happy path, the merge is successful.
 The final step is to push the merge up to the Github repo using the command `git push`.

 If you are not on the happy path, then you are reading an error message that says something about a "merge conflict".
 This is a potentially deep rabbit hole, too deep to address here.
 To get an introduction, check out the article [Git Merge Conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
 The best strategy to deal with merge conflicts is to avoid them.
 Ensure your development branches are based off the current `main` branch.
 Use the `git pull` command to ensure your version of `main` is up-to-date.
 Merge conflicts occur when the `main` branch diverges from the version of the `main` branch that the development branch is based upon.

 After merging the development branch, it is best practice to delete the development branch.
 Rather than using a single development branch called "erik" or "draft", best practice is to name the branch in some way after the work being done, such as "parser" or "unit-tests".
-When looking through the merge history of your repo, descriptive branch name will help to understand where and why changes have occurred, without having to dig into the details of the commits.
+When looking through the merge history of your repo, descriptive branch names will help you to understand where and why changes have occurred, without having to dig into the details of the commits.
 Delete a development branch using the command `git branch -d yourBranchName`.
 The `-d` flag communicates that you would like to delete the indicated branch.

 For more details on using development branches, see the article [How to Work With Branches in Git and Github](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/).